softcite/software-mentions/README.md

 > ./gradlew copyModels

-If you wish to use the SciBERT model (currently the best performing one), which is 1.4 GB size and too large to be stored in the GitHub repo, it needs to be downloaded and installed with the following command:
+Install larger models (fine-tuned transformers, currently the best performing one, total 1.5 GB size and too large to be stored in the GitHub repo), they need to be downloaded and installed with the following command:

-> ./gradlew installScibert
+> ./gradlew installModels

 Try compiling everything with: